 This post may contain affiliate links.
 Please see disclosure policy here.

+Brown Butter Makes Everything Better!
 I am a total fan of brown butter.
 Not only do I love adding it to my frosting but I love putting it into baked goods and using it with pasta.
 This brown butter pasta is one of my favorites.
 I honestly can’t think of anything I don’t like it on.
 This one simple ingredient can transform your baked goods.
-It only takes a couple of minutes to make brown butter and you can use my easy to follow how to make brown butter tutorial here.

 How to Make Brown Butter Frosting

-Mix the brown butter and powered sugar together.
-Then add in vanilla and enough whipping cream to get the consistency you want.
+- Add in vanilla extract and enough whipping cream to get the consistency you want.
 If the frosting gets too runny, add in some more powdered sugar.
 You want it soft enough to spread or pipe but not too soft so that it won’t hold a shape.

 I like to use a piping bag to frost my cupcakes.
 The disposable ones are super handy, just throw them away when you are done.
 I also use a large decorating tip, one of my favorites is a large star tip.
 Just place the tip inside the piping bag and trim off the end.
 Place your piping bag with the tip inside, into a tall drinking glass.
 Then fill the bag with frosting.
 This is an easy way to get the frosting into the bag without making a mess.